ludovino/TicTacToe/readme.md

 - hold play state
 - prevent invalid moves
 - raise event on play to change turn or win / lose / draw

+# Alternate Game Mode
+## Survival Mode

+- The player has 5 lives, and each time they lose a game of tic tac toe they lose a life.
+- Rather than taking turns to place marks, your ability to place a mark is on a cooldown.
+If you're quick, you might be able to place two marks in the time the computer takes to place one!
+- the game gradually accelerates, increasing the difficulty as the player has to act and also think faster.